cscorley/dissertation/chapters/2_related/1_tr_general.md

 ## Text Retrieval {#sec:related-general}

-In this section, we review and summarize the text retrieval process.
-The text retrieval process consists of two general steps: document extraction and retrieval.
-Then, we discuss methods of measuring similarity.
+In this section, we review and summarize the text retrieval process, which consists of two general steps: document extraction and document retrieval.
+We discuss methods of measuring similarity.
 Finally, we discuss measures for evaluating a text retrieval technique.

 ### Document Extraction